JaydenN117/opencore-HP-600-G4-SFF/README.txt

 Problems
 RTC post error on every boot
+Graphical bugs when using hardware acceleration on some apps

 If anyone has any suggestions on how to fix I would appreciate them!